 - Access membership shortcodes (see the Shortcodes section below for more info about this)

 Under the permissions tab, you can configure who can purchase the membership.
-You can:

 - Allow users to have multiple, active subscriptions to a membership